- Fellowship - Washington University/Barnes-Jewish Hospital (2006-2009), Gastroenterology

 - Alpha Omega Alpha 2004, Medical Honor Society

 - Greg Gurtner Resident Research Award 2005, Washington University School of Medicine, St. Louis, MO

 - Knowlton Incentive for Excellence Award 2006, Washington University School of Medicine, St. Louis, MO

 - Fellow to Faculty Transition Award 2009, American Gastroenterological Association/Foundation for Digestive Health and Nutrition

-- The Washington Manual Gastroenterology Subspecialty Consult (Washington Manual Subspecialty Consult), 3rd ed.
+- Transplant Hepatology in The Washington Manual Gastroenterology Subspecialty Consult (Washington Manual Subspecialty Consult), 3rd ed.

 cDNA cloning of mouse and human cholesterol 25-hydroxylases, polytopic membrane proteins that synthesize a potent oxysterol regulator of lipid metabolism.